kaycebasques/wordsmithweekly/_posts/2017-01-06-effective-education.markdown

 **Prioritized Training (#4)**

 When it comes to docs, I think there's a cult of "completeness".
 By that I mean there's an unspoken assumption that we need to document our products comprehensively.
-This comes from both within (i.e. the tech writer community) and without (i.e. pressure from product managers or engineers for "content completeness").
-We write one tutorial, guide, and reference for a mission-critical topic, and then we move on to some lower-priority topic.
+This unquestioned assumption might be harming our users.

-If Charlie's right, though, then maybe our time would be better spent creating more content for the mission-critical topics.
-For example, in the Chrome DevTools docs, maybe I should create multiple tutorials on how to debug JavaScript, with each tutorial covering a slightly different bug.
+I think it's pretty common to write one tutorial, guide, and reference for a mission-critical topic, consider the job done, and move on to some other topic, possibly lower-priority. *Maybe our users need more content than just one tutorial / guide / reference to really master the topic*.
+In which case, our time and energy would be better spent creating more content on the mission-critical topic.

 **Checklist Routines (#5)**